 Yoga helps to promote good balance by elongating and aligning your spine as well as the muscles in your back.
 It also strengthens other parts of your body, including your abdominal muscles, which helps guard you back from injury.
 Good yoga posture teaches every part of your body to bear its own weight instead of relying on other muscles to carry the load.
-Yoga poses function and perform differently.
-Each pose is designed to develop flexibility and strength.
+Yoga poses function and perform differently as each pose is designed to develop flexibility and strength.

 Here are some common yoga poses that you can practice: